 Throughout my career I have sought various opportunities to share what I know and to educate others, inside and outside of university classroom settings.
 I am a strong proponent of the public health model, and a firm believer of prevention-based mental health approaches.
 I welcome speaking engagements to community-based organizations, as well as collaborating with other professionals and organizations, to develop community trainings and workshops.
 To discuss a speaking engagement or request a workshop, please message me below.

 "Everything you need to know you have learned through your journey."

 INSURANCE & RATES

-I am a contracted provider for behavioral health plans under Aetna, CBHA, Medcost, and United Healthcare for individual psychotherapy.
+I am a contracted provider for behavioral health plans with BCBS of NC, CBHA, and UHC for individual psychotherapy.

 If you are interested in exploring your behavioral health benefits, please call your insurance company directly and ask them about your in-network or out-of-network coverage, and the reimbursement rates for psychotherapy with a clinical psychologist.

 My 2023 fees are $175 for standard 60-minute intake sessions and $150 for standard 60-minute sessions.

 I accept credit/HSA/FSA cards.
 Clients are required to keep a card on file in my online, secure system.
 Telehealth sessions must be paid via a card on file.
 The full rate for each session is due when services are rendered.

 Important questions to ask your insurance:

 Is my provider in-network for my specific health insurance plan?